-Developing a process that provides fair and equitable access without compromising the needs of the program or industry standards, begins with an assessment of the actual skills, knowledge, and qualities needed to succeed in apprenticeship.
-What level of math, experience, training etc., correlate to success on the job and does a higher math score or more experience equate to greater success?
-Most apprenticeship programs will say that it isn’t experience or education that makes the difference, it’s soft skills, the ability to come to work on time, take direction, etc. that are important, but this not what most assessment processes are actually measuring.
-What follows is a brief examination of the impact various selection processes have on female applicants based on CWIT’s nearly 30 years of experience preparing women for apprenticeship and that of other tradeswomen organizations in the construction industry.
+Developing a process that provides fair and equitable access without compromising the needs of the apprenticeship program or industry standards begins with an assessment of the actual skills, knowledge, and qualities needed to succeed in apprenticeship.
+What level of math, experience, training etc., correlate to success on the job and does a higher math score or more experience equate to greater productivity, retention or other benchmark of success?
+Here are some questions to help you evaluate your current selection procedures and their impact on women’s admission:

 Though it is generally true that women are less likely to have a strong technical math background, the majority of these tests, which focus on basic math, reading, spatial visualization, numerical reasoning and/or mechanical comprehension skills, are not usually a barrier to women seeking entry into apprenticeship.
 In fact, the local programs with the highest acceptance rates, assuming a strong showing by women in the applicant pool, are programs that use testing as the primary or only selection criteria.
-CWIT recommends that the content of the tests is publicized on your website or made available to applicants, including study guides, so applicants can prepare and improve their scores.
-After the test, some programs rank the results, while others accept, on a lottery basis, all of the candidates who achieve a passing score.
-Both systems are basically gender neutral, but because women make up such a small percentage of the applicant pool, it is quite possible that ranking test scores will effectively prioritize a couple of, probably meaningless, percentage points on a test, over the diversification of the program.
+To ensure that your test does not become a barrier to women’s participation, ensure that:

 Interviews can be useful but the inherent subjectivity can have a very negative impact on the number of women applicants accepted, without necessarily giving you insight into the applicant beyond their ability to impress in an interview.
 Because most interviewers are men working in one of the most sex segregated industries in the country, it is important to ensure that training on gender neutral interviewing techniques be provided and women are included on the interview panel.
 Interviews are typically heavily weighted and competitive, so even a small amount of unconscious and unintentional bias can impact the acceptance rates of female applicants.
 Without training or awareness, an interviewer might not be able to believe the candidate is sincere about her desire to work in the industry or maybe she doesn’t conform, in other ways, to the image of the ideal apprentice in their minds.
 For example: